rei-kaizen/oop-calculator/README.md

 -----

-This object-oriented calculator uses many classes to handle user input, calculations, and retry functions.
+This object-oriented calculator uses many classes to handle user input, calculations, retry functions and ouput format.
 Its structure leads to modularity and ease of maintenance in the code.
 By providing an intuitive user interface, error handling, and a reusable code structure, this program's purpose is to enhance the user experience and make basic mathematical calculations more practical.

 </details>